Guide to using function calling with the Empathic Voice Interface (EVI).

 Specify built-in tool in EVI configuration

-Let’s begin by creating a configuration which includes the built-in web search tool by making a POST request to /configs with the following request body:
+Alternatively, you can specify the built-in tool by making a POST request to /configs with the following request body:

 Request body